tipishev/python_debugging_workshop/README.md

 They are both...

 * controlled with just a few commands:
-  - "north, open, examine" in games
+  - "north, south, open, examine" in games
-  - and "next, step, continue" in debugger
+  - and "next, step, break, continue" in debugger
-* the commands can be abbreviated:
+* the commands can be abbreviated to single letters:
   - In interactive fiction it is common to have `n` for (n)orth, `o` for (o)pen, and `x` for e(x)amine
-  - Python debugger has the same: `n` for (n)ext, `s` for (s)tep, and `c` for (c)continue
+  - Python debugger has the same: `n` for (n)ext, `s` for (s)tep, `b` for (b)reak, and `c` for (c)continue
 * Both can be harsh:
-  - if you die in a game you start from the beginning
+  - In Nethack, the most known roguelike, when you die you lose all progress, but can identify your possessions at the moment of death.
-  - unhandled exceptions stop the debugger
+  - When an unhandled exception hits you in a debugger, you cannot continue, but enter a post-mortem mode to look at the program state at the moment of exception.

 Funnily enough, when we look at our codebases, the similarity with dungeons becomes only stronger.
-See for yourself, we and our colleagues build them over years, and sometimes we do Git archeology to (dig up history)[https://github.com/tipishev/git_workshop].
+See for yourself, we build them over years, layer upon layer, with parts of them getting abandoned, here and there you see scarce outdated comments from people who are no longer with you.
+The process of recovering the lost knowledge is akin to archeology, but instead of a pickaxe you (dig up history)[https://github.com/tipishev/git_workshop] with Git commands.

 A typical code-dungeon looks like this: